 - Neighborhood info.
 Homebuyers want to envision their lives in the neighborhoods their looking in.
 What bars, gyms, shops, attractions, restaurants, parks are nearby?
 What are the top schools in the area?
 Are there plans for any new developments in the area?
 Writing and sharing content about these insights will show homebuyers that you are an expert in the neighborhoods you serve.
 With the target audience I choose, a sample blog I could write is “The Top 10 Brunch Spots in River North”.

 - Showcase your marketing tools.
-Are you using virtual realty?
-Do you use professional photography on all of your listings?
+Are you using virtual reality?
+Do you use professional photography for all of your listings?
 Show it off!
 Self-promote how you’re using successful tools to help your clients.
 Share photos, videos, and other samples of how you’re going to market their listing and sell it faster than the competition.

 Step #3: Spread the Word